OpenDrupal/opendrupal-archived/tutorials/open_drupal_vm.md

 ### Fixing problems

 There are some known issues documented in the [Open Drupal VM Github wiki](https://github.com/OpenDrupal/open-drupal-vm/wiki/Troubleshooting).
 If you encounter something you, open an issue in the [issue queue](https://github.com/OpenDrupal/open-drupal-vm/issues) and a friendly developer may help you out with it!

+### Adding syntax highlighting for Sublime Text

+To install syntax highlighting, search Google and follow instructions!